wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 Java/C++ Teams
 ^^^^^^^^^^^^^^

-.. important:: The 2023 WPILib installer is expected to be available later on 1/3 or 1/4.

 -  `Java/C++ WPILib Installer <https://github.com/wpilibsuite/allwpilib/releases/latest>`__

 Once on the GitHub releases page, scroll to the assets section at the bottom of the page.